Heckman Selection Model

 -

 IV/2SLS: conceptually similar in that both require an exclusion restriction.
 In IV, the instrument affects the endogenous regressor but not the outcome directly.
 In Heckman, the excluded variable affects selection but not the outcome.
-The Heckman two-step can be viewed as a control function approach — adding a correction term rather than instrumenting.
+The Heckman two-step can be viewed as a approach — adding a correction term rather than instrumenting.

 -